-In 2022 and into 2023, we are coordinating with utility companies, contractors, and residents to increase our data coverage in measuring material Scope 3 indirect GHG emissions, such as those generated by producing energy controlled by others (e.g. multifamily and retail tenants that pay their own utility bills).
+In 2022 and into 2023, We continue to coordinate with utility companies, contractors, and residents to increase our data coverage in measuring material Scope 3 indirect GHG emissions, such as those generated by producing energy controlled by others (e.g. multifamily and retail tenants that pay their own utility bills).
 This will enable us to develop an impactful and tangible Scope 3 emission reduction goal.